 From a financial perspective, having a Maximum Value Proposition will maximize the ROI for your startup and is a great setup for the next MVP, your Minimum Viable Product

 MVP #2 Minimum Viable Product

 You will then need to strip down your product or service to its essential core and then find someone who is willing to pay for it.
 Does it have the right attributes that customers want?
+Use appropriate market research techniques, such as MaxDiff Analysis, for instance, to figure that out.
 It doesn’t matter how many bells and whistles you have if no one is willing to buy it.

 It’s also important to develop the proper business model.
 Are you using a Freemium model where you offer limited features and functionality for free and more advanced features for a subscription?
 LinkedIn is a great example of this.
-Or maybe you should use a Long Tail or Multi-sided Platform model.
+Or maybe, you should use a Long Tail or two sided market model.
 Whatever model you choose, you need to understand how you will make money.

 Getting to the Final Four requires winning strategies and tactics that produce significantly more wins than losses.
 You have found a profitable business model when you have enough customers who are willing to buy your MVP and have a plan to establish a suitable market niche.

 Your next challenge is figuring out how to scale the business and that requires you to move on to the next MVP.

 A successful startup requires team players who complement each other.
 A successful entrepreneur looks to surround himself with MVPs who can fill the gaps where they are lacking.
 These could be critical areas such as business development, sales, marketing, finance, and operations.
 While an entrepreneur may be able to wear many hats, that doesn’t mean they should, especially over the long run.
 The reality is that there are only so many hours in a day.
 Trying to do everything yourself is not only exhausting but lonely.
 Look for the one or two people who can shoulder some of responsibility, support you in the difficult times, and that you would enjoy working with.